 Your oven is made from heat-resistant clay, but the water used to form the clay must be cooked out before your oven can be put into use.
 This process is called curing.
 The first step involves drying the water out of the clay and the second is tempering the clay.
 This is achieved by lighting several small fires inside the oven, over a period of two days, gradually increasing the pizza oven temperature.

 We recommend a total of 4 hours of curing at a temperature of no more than 100°C on the first day.
-On the second day, we recommend bringing the oven to a temperature of 100°C during the first hour and then increasing the temperature by 25°C per hour for a total of 4 hours (use the thermometer on the oven) to a maximum of 200°C. PLEASE ENSURE YOUR DOOR AND FLUE ARE OPEN AT ALL TIMES DURING THE CURING PROCESS, FAILURE TO DO SO CAN LEAD TO DAMAGE TO YOUR OVEN.
+On the second day, we recommend bringing the oven to a temperature of 100°C and holding it there for 2 hours. you should then take it up to 200°C and hold it there for another 2 hours.
+After that from 200°C to 300°C and hold it for a further 2 hours.
+Your oven should then be brought up to 400°C and held there for 30 minutes before finally taking it from 400°C to 500°C and holding it there for a final 30 minutes.
+PLEASE ENSURE YOUR DOOR AND FLUE ARE OPEN AT ALL TIMES DURING THE CURING PROCESS, FAILURE TO DO SO CAN LEAD TO DAMAGE TO YOUR OVEN.